KxSystems/docs/docs/basics/application.md

 _Rank_ is a semantic property, and is independent of syntax.
 This is a ripe source of confusion.

-The syntax of a derivative is determined by the application that produced it.
+The syntax of an extension is determined by the application that produced it.

 !!! important "Postfix application produces an infix."

-The derivative `+/` has ambivalent rank but infix syntax.
+The extension `+/` has ambivalent rank but infix syntax.
 Applying it infix is straightforward.

 ```q